-Whether taking a loan out of your 401k is a good idea or not is a matter for much debate, but it largely depends on your financial situation and your employment stability.
+Whether taking a loan out of your 401(k) is a good idea or not is a matter for much debate, but it largely depends on your financial situation and your employment stability.
 The biggest downside to taking such a loan is that, should you lose your job, you are required to pay the loan back in full within 60 days or else risk paying penalties and taxes (once you have defaulted, the loan is treated as an early withdrawal).
 Furthermore, financial planners will point out that taking principal out of your retirement account will make it grow more slowly, and that’s hard to argue with.

 But if your employment situation is stable, you still earn some interest on the money you’ve taken out of your account, although you are the one paying the interest into it.

-What is at 401(k) loan?
+What is a 401(k) Loan?

 The terms of a 401(k) loan are set by employers, not by you or the fund administrators, so there is no standard here except for what is legally permissible.
-You can take out up to 50 percent of your retirement fund (or $50,000, whichever is smaller) as a loan, which can be repaid over a maximum term of five years (with some exceptions) and is typically taken out of payroll (as an after-tax payment, it’s worth noting).
+You can take out up to 50% of your retirement fund (or $50,000, whichever is smaller) as a loan, which can be repaid over a maximum term of 5 years (with some exceptions) and is typically taken out of payroll (as an after-tax payment, it’s worth noting).
 And despite what people say, you don’t really pay tax twice on a 401k loan — according to some.

 It’s a strange and complex financial product.
 Some have even pointed out that it is, technically speaking, a means of diversifying your investments — even if you’re the source of the interest payments.
 And for an emergency loan (or a loan for someone with damaged or no credit), a 401k loan can have attractive interest rates.

 Typically, according to most sources, a 401(k) loan will carry an interest rate based on the Prime Rate plus 1 or 2 percentage points.
 The prime rate is published every day by the Wall Street Journal, based on surveys of 30 banks’ lending rates.
-Currently it’s at 3.75%.
-So, a 60-month 401k loan might only have an APR of 5.75%.

-That’s about half the national average interest rate for low-interest credit cards (10.37%) and less than a quarter the rate for bad credit credit cards.
 Its low rates are comparable only to a HELOC, which, if you don’t have any home equity to tap into, you can’t get.
 And unlike with HELOC, you’re actually paying yourself the interest — not your bank.